doitintl/kubeip/README.md

    --project value                    name of the GCP project or the AWS account ID (not needed if running in node) [$PROJECT]
-   --region value                     name of the GCP region or the AWS region (not needed if running in node) [$REGION] --release-on-exit                  release the static public IP address on exit (default: true) [$RELEASE_ON_EXIT] --retry-attempts value             number of attempts to assign the static public IP address (default: 10) [$RETRY_ATTEMPTS]
+   --region value                     name of the GCP region or the AWS region (not needed if running in node) [$REGION] --release-on-exit                  release the static public IP address on exit (default: true) [$RELEASE_ON_EXIT] --taint-key value                  specify a taint key to remove from the node once the static public IP address is assigned [$TAINT_KEY]
+   --retry-attempts value             number of attempts to assign the static public IP address (default: 10) [$RETRY_ATTEMPTS]
    --retry-interval value             when the agent fails to assign the static public IP address, it will retry after this interval (default: 5m0s) [$RETRY_INTERVAL]
    --lease-duration value             duration of the kubernetes lease (default: 5) [$LEASE_DURATION]